 Australia’s first Kentucky Fried Chicken outlet opened in Guildford in Sydney’s western suburbs on 27th April 1968, with a staff of 25.
 It was opened by a Canadian named Bob Lapointe and started the fast food revolution in Australia.
 The advertising line at launch was “finger-lickin’ good”.
 The launch commercial, shot at the Guildford store, featured marching girls and all the fun of the fair.

 Today, KFC is owned internationally by Yum!
 Brands, who also own the Pizza Hut and Taco Bell brands.
 Yum! directly owns around 160 KFC stores in Australia, with the remainder owned by franchisees.

 In 1969, Canadian-born Jack Cowin bought the right to open ten KFC franchises in Western Australia.
 His business, Competitive Foods Australia, went on to own around 50 KFC outlets in Western Australia and the Northern Territory.
 Cowin also established Hungry Jack’s through an agreement with the American fast-food chain Burger King.

 In 2013 Cowin sold his stores to Collins Foods who, as of 2018, had franchisees for 223 KFC stores throughout Australia – most of them in Queensland and Western Australia.
 Collins Foods also owned KFC stores in Germany and the Netherlands.

 By 2018, KFC had more than 640 restaurants in Australia, employed more than 34,000 people and served more than 2 million customers each week.
-It is the second largest fast food chain in the country, after McDonalds.
+This made it the second-largest fast-food chain in the country, after Mcdonald’s.